Zhongbf/typora/英文/Peppa Pig 第一季.md

 Here’s some orange juice for you, Teddy.
 What do you say?
 Thank you very much, Peppa!

 You are very welcome, Teddy.
 Here’s some orange juice for you, Mr. Dinosaur.
-And waht do you day?
+And waht do you say?

 You are very welcome, Mr. Dinosaur.
 Would Teddy or Dr. Donosaur like a cookie?
 We’re not very hungry.